 Remove all but the outermost blue arc papers, flip it over and give your circle a press.

-In thinking about what size center circle you’ll want, lay your templates out on the block.
+In thinking about what size center circle you’ll want, lay your Karen Kay Buckley Circle templates out on the block.
 You’ll want a circle that covers the open area, but doesn’t hide the points, like the one above.
-The one below obscures the rays’ inner points and makes it look like something is missing.
+The one below is too big: it covers too much of the rays’ inner points and makes it look like something is missing.

 This was the dimension of circle I used.
-I’m using Kaye Buckley’s Perfect Circle templates.
 Trace your circle on your chosen fabric, then cut 3/8″ around it for the seam allowance.
 Stitch a running stitch around the outer edge, then slip the plastic template inside and draw up the thread to enclose the circle.
 Give it a shot of spray starch, press it, then let it cool and slip out the circle.
 I show how do do this on *this post.*